dotgiscorp/COVID-19-dotgis/README.md

-# CODVID-19-dotgis
+# COVID-19-dotgis

+Location Intelligence app that allows spanish people to add their Covid state

+&&

-Location Intelligence app that shows your closest supermarkets and pharmacies based on Voronoi polygons (Spain)
+it shows your closest supermarkets and pharmacies based on Voronoi polygons (Spain)

 <img src="./thumb.png" alt="app-thumb">